Digital Empowerment with Blockchain Solutions

 Shirly Valge: So, decentralised blockchain eliminates one single point of failure and control over the data.
 We're giving back the users control and governance over their data, as well as the ability to commercialise the use of their data, not the data itself.
 Decentralised data clouds can be hacked; they can be breached, and there is also an element of mutability.
 With blockchain, the data is immutable and therefore more secure.

-Interviewer: What benefits do Digital IDs offer to users and to the system in general?
+Interviewer: What benefits do digital IDs offer to users and to the system in general?

-Shirly Valge: So, digital identity, which we are working very closely with the Swiss government.
+Shirly Valge: So, digital identity, on which we are working very closely with the Swiss government.
 So, Swiss E-ID is now becoming decentralised, and Partisia Blockchain, together with DuoKey, is helping citizens.

 I mean, this is in collaboration with the government, committing to give users and citizens back control over their data.
 So, they can opt in, choosing which type of data set they want to reveal and expose to an institution or which institution.

 You cannot collaborate by processing that data.
-So, this is where multiparty computation and Partisia comes in, by being able to process and analyse that data without actually revealing the data itself.
+So, this is where multiparty computation and Partisia come in, by being able to process and analyse that data without actually revealing the data itself.
 And we're able to have a lot of new insights.

-Interviewer: In scenarios where the state requests the revelation of certain identities, in what scenarios should that be feasible and are there situations where the privacy of the user has to be protected at all costs?
+Interviewer: In scenarios where the state requests the revelation of certain identities, in what scenarios should that be feasible, and are there situations where the privacy of the user has to be protected at all costs?

 Shirly Valge: So, of course, in certain cases, if we have proven criminal records or investigations going on and we have sufficient legal evidence that there is illicit activity going on between different wallets.

-And it's important that the identity would be um, exposed to the law or to the court and the legal institutions.
+And it's important that the identity would be exposed to the law or to the court and the legal institutions.
 But there has to be a clear, uh, legal framework and guidelines for the processes, how the data will be processed exactly and kept, and monitored.

 We are working, for example, with the Red Cross, where we provide a payment solution for crisis zones.
 So, earlier times, the Red Cross would send money for beneficiaries in war zones, and it was paid in cash and vouchers.
 But in this way, they cannot really track down what these funds are used for.